blackfuel/rtlentropy-arm-tomatoware/README.md

 ```

 ### Tomatoware
 If you're unfamiliar with Tomatoware, please visit the home page.
 https://github.com/lancethepants/tomatoware

 Tomatoware is a toolchain that lets you compile programs directly on your ARM router.
-However, you must first build the toolchain on your Debian desktop computer, then copy it to your router.
+However, you must first build the toolchain on your Debian desktop computer, then copy it to the router.